BryceJ2026/code-stuff/docs/html.md

 #### Fun fact: HTML is an acronym for Hyper Text Markup Language.

 HTML is the main coding language for making web pages, and makes the foundation of a website.
-To start making code with HTML, make a tag using the < and > with html inside.
+To start making code with HTML, make a tag using the < and > with HTML inside.

 ```html
 <html>